Back-Engineering / 01

 Then there is Kozo Ohsone, the head of Sony's Tape Recorder Division, whose account positions his team as the driving force behind the development.

-John Nathan, the American academic who was given extraordinary access to Sony's inner circle for his book Sony: The Private Life (1999), presents all three accounts side by side and makes the case that the clean origin story is a simplification.
+John Nathan, the American academic whose book Sony: The Private Life (1999) remains the most forensic account of the company ever published, presents all three accounts side by side and makes the case that the clean origin story is a simplification.
+Nathan speaks Japanese and was given access to Sony's archives and senior staff.
+His preface explains that an internal Sony memo had circulated suggesting the book was a company-sanctioned project — which it was not.
+Staff spoke with an openness Nathan had not anticipated, assuming they were on the record for an authorised history.
+That misunderstanding produced one of the most candid corporate books ever written.
 There was no single eureka moment.
 The Walkman emerged from a convergence of several people's needs, instincts and actions, and the tidy narrative each participant tells tends to centre the teller.

 I find that more interesting than any single version.
 And more honest.
 Because if your theory of innovation requires a clean genesis story with one visionary and one lightning bolt moment, the evidence doesn't support it.
 What the evidence supports is something messier: overlapping frustrations, an engineer who could build things faster than most people could describe them, and a commercial instinct that overrode every piece of market research in the building.